-Do You Need A Client Agreement For Your Yoga Business
+Do You Need A Client Agreement For Your Yoga Business?

-What is Client Agreement?
+What is a Client Agreement?

 What To Mention In A Client Agreement?